mben-dz/Delphi_UDP_AutoDiscovery/README.md

 4. Thread-safe async processing – logs and UI updates don’t block networking.

-5. Bound to the real LAN adapter – avoids binding to virtual adapters (e.g. VirtualBox) using TIdIPWatch or GStack WILL NOT HELP YOU HERE !!..
+5. Bound to the real LAN adapter – avoids binding to virtual adapters (e.g. VirtualBox), Using TIdIPWatch or GStack WILL NOT HELP YOU HERE!!..

 🖥 Demo Setup